Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 Where:

 - The total amount of carbon `C` the software causes to be emitted.
-- All the elements in the SCI equation scale by the same functional unit of `R` (e.g., carbon per additional user, API-call, or ML job).
+- All the elements in the SCI equation scale by the same functional unit of `R` (e.g., carbon emissions per additional user, API-call, or ML training run).

 This can be expanded to: